 Experience the thrill of driving every month with evo magazine, devoted exclusively to the greatest performance cars in the world.
 If you're passionate about performance cars then evo is your ultimate monthly read.

-Porsche 911 Turbo S video review - the ultimate everyday supercar?
+Porsche 911 Turbo and Turbo S review - the ultimate everyday supercar?

 This is the facelifted Porsche 911 Turbo and Turbo S, built to bring the range-topping models in line with the rest of the 911 line up.
 The styling tweaks are subtle to say the least, but the revised models are distinguished by thin LED light strips in the front bumper, a new wheel design, the ‘three dimensional’ rear lights that are being rolled out across the Porsche range and a new engine cover with vertical slats.